fenago/apache-solr/lab_guides/Lab_2.md

 can query without actually knowing the end points.
 The data provided in `techproducts` includes a wide variety of fields along with geospatial indexes.
 So Let's use that for a change.
-Open up the terminal and hit `bin\solr.cmd -e techproducts -p 4202`.
+Open up the terminal and hit `solr -e techproducts -p 4202`.
 As we have loaded a sample `techproducts` config set, it will import a bunch of files into the collection while starting up the server.